 Erin Jordan, CR Gazette –

-Wishing death upon someone is common in Arabic cultures and shouldn’t be taken as an actual threat, Juweid said.
+Juweid, participating in the June hearing via Skype from his home country of Jordan, said wishing for someone else’s death is common in Arabic cultures and shouldn’t be taken as an actual threat.